Small resolutions of moduli spaces of scaled curves: Polydiagonal degenerations

-\begin{proof} Let $W$ be a blowup of $X[[\graph]] \times X$ in the sequence of blowups in Claim \ref{claim: big induction in round 2 of blowing up} and $x_{i,W}:X[[\graph]] \to W$ the sections on $W$.
-We claim that: \begin{enumerate} \item If the blowup indexed by $(\rho,B)$ has been performed already, then the restriction of $\psi_W$ to $x_{i,W}(D_\rho)$ is not identically $0$ for any $i \in B$. \end{enumerate} We proceed inductively again.
-The base case is vacuous.
+\begin{proof} The base case is vacuous.
 Let $W'$ be next variety in the sequence, obtained by performing the blowup $\beta:W' \to W$ corresponding to $(B,\rho)$, with exceptional divisor $E \subset W'$.
-It suffices to check the claim in \ref{item: lone item 2 about scaling following lemma} for the pair $(B,\rho)$ only.
-It is clear that $\mathrm{Im}(\psi_W)$ is not contained in ${\sh I}^2_{x_{i,W}(D_\rho),W}$: if it was the case, we could remove the exceptional loci of all blowups so far and find that the same holds at least in a suitable open in $X[[\graph]] \times X$ (note that $x_{i,W}(D_\rho)$ is not contained in the union of the removed exceptional divisors), but this is certainly not the case given the definition of $\psi_0$.
+It suffices to check Claim \ref{claim: lone item 2 about scaling following lemma} for the pair $(B,\rho)$ only.
+It is clear that $\mathrm{Im}(\psi_W)$ is not contained in ${\sh I}^2_{x_{i,W}(D^v_\rho),W}$ -- if it was the case, we could remove the exceptional loci of all blowups so far and find that the same holds at least in a suitable open in $X[[\graph]] \times X$ (note that $x_{i,W}(D^v_\rho)$ is not contained in the union of the removed exceptional divisors), but this is clearly not true given the definition of $\psi_0$.
 It follows from Lemma \ref{lemma: lifting vector fields naively} that

-Clearly, $E \to D_{\rho}$ is a projective bundle, and, for any $z \in D_{\rho}(\cc)$,
+Clearly, $E \to D^v_{\rho}$ is a projective bundle, and, for any $z \in D^v_{\rho}(\cc)$,